tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/日志管理/配置访问日志到 CLS_intl_en.md

 >?
 >- Currently, access logs can be stored in CLS only for layer-7 protocols (HTTP/HTTPS) but not layer-4 protocols (TCP/UDP/TCP SSL).
 - Storing CLB access logs in CLS is now free of charge.
 You only need to pay for the CLS service.
-- Currently, access logs can be stored in CLS in the Guangzhou, Shanghai, Nanjing, Beijing, Chongqing, Chengdu, Hong Kong (China), Singapore, Mumbai, Silicon Valley, Toronto, and Frankfurt regions through the console or APIs.
+- Currently, access logs can be stored in CLS in the Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, Chongqing, Hong Kong (China), Singapore, Mumbai, Seoul, Tokyo, Silicon Valley, Virginia, Toronto, and Frankfurt regions through the console or APIs.

 ## Enabling Access Log Storage in CLS
 1. Log in to the [CLB Console](https://console.cloud.tencent.com/clb/index?rid=1&type=2%2C3).